 Let’s change the notation , so that , and we almost get , which is very close to the definition of Gamma distribution.

-So, to make this argument more rigorous, instead of discrete values of , corresponding to total number of hard drives or paratroopers, I’ll transition to continuous real-valued (you may interpret it as continuous time).
+So, to make this argument more rigorous, instead of discrete values of , corresponding to the total number of hard drives or paratroopers, I’ll transition to a continuous real-valued (you may interpret it as continuous time).

 As we know the cumulative probability function of our Gamma process from its Poisson counterpart , we can infer probability density function from it.
 I’ll be following the general logic of this Aerin Kim’s post.